 Let us first assume that $\alpha$, $\beta$ are oriented multicurves on $S$.
-Let $A$, $B$ be representatives of $\alpha$ and $\beta$, respectively, transversing each other at a point $p$.
-The \emph{index} of $(A, B)$ at $p$ is defined as $+1$ if tangent vectors $(A_{p}, B_{p})$ agree with the orientation of the surface, and $-1$ otherwise.
+Let $A$, $B$ be smooth representatives of $\alpha$ and $\beta$, respectively, transverse to each other at a point $p$.
+Let $A_{p}, B_{p}$ be the tangent vectors along $A$ and $B$ at $p$, respectively.
+The \emph{index} of $(A, B)$ at $p$ is defined as $+1$ if the oriented basis $(A_{p}, B_{p})$ agree with the orientation of the surface, and $-1$ otherwise.
 We further define the \emph{algebraic intersection number} of $\alpha$ and $\beta$ by the sum of indices of $(A, B)$ over all intersection points, and denote it by $i_{alg}(\alpha, \beta)$.
-Note that the value of algebraic intersection number does not depend on the choice of representatives $A$ and $B$.
-It does depend on the orientations of $\alpha$ and $\beta$ but is well-defined up to sign.
+The algebraic intersection number does not depend on the choice of representatives $A$ and $B$.
+It does, however, depend on the orientations of $\alpha$ and $\beta$ and is well-defined up to sign.

 However, the total number of intersection points depends on the choice of representatives.
-The minimum of such number is called the \emph{geometric intersection number}, denoted by $i_{geom}(\alpha, \beta)$ (or $i(\alpha, \beta)$ in short).
-Note that geometric intersection number is well-defined for unoriented multicurves also.
+The minimum such number, counted with multiplicity, is called the \emph{geometric intersection number} and denoted by $i_{geom}(\alpha, \beta)$ (or $i(\alpha, \beta)$ for short).
+Note that geometric intersection number is also well-defined for unoriented multicurves.
 Representatives $A$, $B$ of $\alpha$, $\beta$ realizing $i(\alpha, \beta)$ are said to be \emph{in minimal position}.
-The following fact serves as a practical criterion for representatives in minimal position.
+The following fact serves as a practical criterion for representative curves in minimal position.

-\begin{fact}{\cite[Proposition 3.10]{FLP}} Representatives $A$, $B$ of two multicurves are in minimal position if and only if $A$ and $B$ do not form a bigon, a null-homotopic region of $S \setminus (A \cup B)$ bounded by one segment of $A$ and one segment of $B$. \end{fact}
+\begin{fact}{\cite[Proposition 3.10]{FLP}} Representatives $A$, $B$ of two multicurves are in minimal position if and only if $A$ and $B$ do not form a bigon, a contractible region of $S \setminus (A \cup B)$ bounded by one simple segment of $A$ and one simple segment of $B$. \end{fact}

 We introduce an abuse of notation as follows: curves $\alpha$ and $\beta$ may also refer to representatives $A$ and $B$ of $\alpha$ and $\beta$, respectively, in minimal position.
-Such representatives are chosen up to simultaneous ambient isotopy thanks to the following fact.
+Such representatives are chosen up to simultaneous ambient isotopy as described follows: